Open Hands, Open Access (OHOA): Deaf-Blind Intervener Learning Modules

 Module 3: The Role of Interveners in Educational Settings

-Each module is available 24/7 for three weeks, and then closes, as listed above.
+Each module is self-paced for three weeks until the closing date, as listed above.

-The OHOA series will again be available for clock hours next Fall.
-Please check back for the registration link in late August, 2025 for the Fall series.
+OHOA modules will be available for clock hours this Winter.
+Please check back for the registration link in late December 2025.
 Thank you!

 Participant Quote: